BEATRICE dEER

 AVA KELLY // PUBLICIST

-Her illustrious career is marked by a string of remarkable achievements and accolades that underscore her immense talent and profound impact on the arts community.
-From winning the 2018 Canadian Folk Music Award and the 2019 Indigenous Music Award for Best Folk Album to her co-composition of the musical score for the acclaimed "Giant Bear," which won a 2020 Canadian Screen Award, Beatrice's contributions to music and film are extraordinary.
-Her stellar trajectory continued with the receipt of the Prism Prize and an appointment as an Apple Ambassador in 2021, alongside her notable appearance as a finalist on Quebec's popular televised talent show, Talents Bleus.
-Beatrice's compositional prowess reached new heights with her creation of the musical score for "Angakusajaujuq: The Shaman’s Apprentice," recognized with multiple awards including IMDB Short Cuts’ Best Canadian Film at TIFF and a shortlisting for an Oscar nomination.
-Her chart-topping single "UQAUTINNGA" from SHIFTING reached #1 and solidified her status as a prominent figure in the music industry, while in 2022, she was invited to sing for the pope on the Plains of Abraham during his visit to Canada.
-In 2023, Beatrice won the Summer Solstice Indigenous Music Award for Inuit Artist of the Year and in 2024, she was awarded the King Charles III Coronation Medal, further highlighting her profound impact.
+Deer’s illustrious career is marked by a string of remarkable achievements and accolades in the arts community.
+Her achievements include winning the 2018 Canadian Folk Music Award, the 2019 Indigenous Music Award for Best Folk Album and the 2020 Canadian Screen Award for her co-composed score for Giant Bear.
+In 2021 she was awarded the Prism Prize and named an Apple Ambassador, and appeared as a finalist on Quebec's Talents Bleus.
+Her film score for Angakusajaujuq: The Shaman’s Apprentice earned multiple honors including IMDB Short Cuts’ Best Canadian Film at TIFF and a shortlisting for an Oscar nomination.
+Her 2021 single "UQAUTINNGA" reached No. 1, and in 2022, she was invited to sing for the Pope during his visit to Canada.
+Deer was named Summer Solstice Indigenous Music Award Inuit Artist of the Year in 2023 and received the King Charles III Coronation Medal in 2024.

-Beyond her musical talents, Beatrice's exceptional contributions to the arts community were honoured when she was named "Woman of the Year" by The Montreal Council of Women in 2023.
-And in the same year, alongside her remarkable skill in fashion, she was commissioned to tailor an outfit for Her Excellency the Right Honourable Mary Simon, Governor General of Canada, for the coronation of King Charles III.
+A beloved figure in Arctic Canada, Deer has performed worldwide, at the Venice Biennale, Norway’s Førde Traditional and World Music Festival, and the Heard Museum in Phoenix, Arizona.
+She was named Woman of the Year by The Montreal Council of Women in 2023 and was commissioned to tailor an outfit for Her Excellency the Right Honourable Mary Simon, Governor General of Canada, for the coronation of King Charles III.

 PRESS RELEASES